-We would like to acknowledge the achievement of all of our staff in continuing to provide the services they have to all of our students, and our students for achieving their qualifications during what continued to be difficult circumstances in 2021/22, and would offer our thanks and praise to them all.
-We would like in particular to recognise our centre staff who were all back in centres as soon as restrictions allowed and who, along with our Student Services team, were always there for students.
+The Board would like to acknowledge the achievement of all of our staff in continuing to provide the services they have to all of our students, and our students for achieving their qualifications during the year.

 Financial Results

 The table below shows the Adjusted Operating Position which is intended to reflect the underlying operating performance after allowing for material one-off or distorting items required by the SORP or other items out with the control of the College.